 #1: Early Death

-While the cause of death is still undetermined, bodybuilder and Instagram star Rich Piana’s death on August 7th at the age of 46 has led many to believe it was due to steroid abuse.
+While the cause of death is still undetermined, bodybuilder and Instagram star Rich Piana’s death in August 2017 at the age of 46 has led many to believe it was due to steroid abuse.

 Rich Piana had freely admitted to using steroids since his teenage years.
 He knew the risks and advised others not to use them: